silkroadnomad/website-le-space.de/README.md

 # Website www.le-space.de

 # Roadmap
-- deploy to ipfs
-- move smart contracts stuff into new directory
 - use svelte tiles (cards) instead of carousel
 - Add a road map
 - Add contact